NinerBull/NPCRPGossip/README.md

-# NPC RP Gossip Text Re-enabler
+# Hidden NPC Gossip Enabler
 An addon for World of Warcraft Dragonflight, WotLK Classic and Classic Era!